Tropical Storm Dianmu (2016): Meteorological history

 Tropical Storm Dianmu was first noted as a tropical disturbance, by the United States Joint Typhoon Warning Center (JTWC) during August 14, while it was located about 175 km to the south of Hong Kong, China.
 The disturbance was located within a narrow area of low vertical windshear and had a good outflow.
 Over the next day the system's low level circulation centre started to consolidate as it moved westwards, before it was classified as a tropical depression by the Japan Meteorological Agency (JMA) during August 15.
 Over the next couple of days the system moved gradually westwards, before the JTWC issued a tropical cyclone formation alert on the system during August 17.

-The depression was named Dianmu by the JMA during August 18, after it had developed into a tropical storm, while the JTWC initiated advisories on the system and classified it as Tropical Depression 11W.
+The depression was upgraded by the JMA to a tropical storm on August 18, being named Dianmu, (Note: The name Dianmu (Mandarin: 电母, [tiɛn˥˩ mu˧˩˧]) was contributed by China and refers to Dianmu, the goddess of lightning in Mandarin.) while the JTWC initiated advisories on the system and classified it as Tropical Depression 11W.
 After being named, Dianmu continued to move westwards under the influence of a subtropical ridge of high pressure located to the north of the system and made landfall on China's Leizhou Peninsula.
 The system subsequently entered the Gulf of Tonkin later that day, where it developed an eye feature on microwave imagery, before it peaked with sustained winds of 75 km/h (45 mph) as it made landfall on northern Vietnam during August 19.
 Over the next day Dianmu gradually weakened as it moved westwards through Vietnam, Laos and China's Yunnan province, before it degenerated into an area of low pressure over northern Myanmar during August 20.
 The remnant area of low pressure continued to be monitored, as it moved through parts of Myanmar and India, before it was last noted over Bangladesh.